colin6756/gwas-gene-discovery/README.md

 ```
 srun --pty bash -i
 ```

+#### 3.OPTIONAL: Setting up a virtual environment on Rothhpc4 HPC cluster or standard Linux Terminal

+###### Alternate Easybuild HPC clusters
+A virtual environment is not a prerequisite for Rothhpc4 users as Requests is pre-installed in path.
+However, for other machines with EasyBuild frameworks outside of Rothamsted Research, the user should set up a virtual environment and install requests by following instructions below.

-On the compute node, the user should then check all the available versions of python currently on cluster:
+Check all the available versions of python currently on cluster:
 ```
 module avail Python
 ```